benhowell/benhowell.github.com/_drafts/2015-03-09-getting-started-with-opencv-and-web-cam-streaming.md

 <br/>

 ### Code
-Let's have a look at the code to stream from a webcam to OpenCV.
+Let's have a look at some code that just streams vision from an IP camera to OpenCV which then simply displays that stream.
 <br />

 **webcam-opencv-example.py**
 <br />

-{% highlight python linenos=table %}
+{% highlight python %}
 import numpy as np
 import cv2
 import time